Aug 19, 2020 Britney Blomquist

 But before we jump into some tips, we've summarized the top benefits of a virtual conference to get you excited about these types of events:

-We’re used to meeting in person; to networking, shaking hands and exchanging business cards, so a virtual conference might seem less valuable than a traditional in-person event; however, a virtual conference brings many benefits!
+We're used to meeting in person, networking, shaking hands, and exchanging business cards, so a virtual conference might seem less valuable than a traditional in-person event; however, it offers many benefits!

 Conferences allow you to learn from industry experts and gain helpful tips and tricks that you can use in your job and share with your team, regardless of whether it's provided virtually or in-person.
 It's 100% possible to learn the same amount of information at a virtual conference!

-We’re seeing a trend with virtual conferences of recording and sharing sessions with registered attendees very shortly after they’ve aired live.
-Sometimes conferences will share access to all their scheduled sessions, while others will share access to the sessions you’ve pre-registered for, and both options provide great value!
+We're seeing a trend with virtual conferences of recording and sharing sessions with registered attendees very shortly after they've aired live.
+Sometimes conferences share access to all their scheduled sessions, while others share access only to the sessions you've pre-registered for, and both options provide great value!

-This ability to re-watch sessions is also useful for notetaking as it’ll allow you to pause vital sections, giving you time to capture the most important information from those standout sessions that you might have missed the first time!
+This ability to re-watch sessions is also useful for notetaking, as it’ll allow you to pause key sections, giving you time to capture the most important information from standout sessions you might have missed the first time!

 We know that things can change quickly.
 With a virtual conference, if there’s an urgent situation at home or an important meeting arises, you can adjust your schedule —just make sure you plan a time to watch the sessions you missed later!